Media coverage of the sugar debate

 The problem of excessive sugar consumption was often characterised as being driven by the food and drink industry’s production and marketing of ‘unhealthy’ sugary products.
 The problem was primarily characterised as having governmental solutions with almost half of articles specifically calling for a tax on SSBs, although industry voluntary responsibility was also mentioned.

 Articles predominantly supportive of SSB taxation outnumbered those that were predominantly oppositional.
 However, oppositional articles outnumbered supportive ones in the month that the government announced the SDIL.

-The study was led by Christina Buckton, with co-authors Professor Shona Hilton, Chris Patterson and Dr Vittal Katikireddi from the SPHSU, and colleagues from the Department of Public Health & Policy at the University of Liverpool.
+The study was led by Christina Buckton, with co-authors Professor Shona Hilton, Chris Patterson and Professor Vittal Katikireddi from the SPHSU, and colleagues from the Department of Public Health & Policy at the University of Liverpool.

 Christina Buckton, Research Assistant, said:

 “Excess consumption of sugary food and drinks is a major public health concern, contributing to obesity, increasing the risk of type 2 diabetes and other diseases.”